sumitpachaha/textsummarizer/README.md

-This is a text summarizer tool
+This is a text summarizer tool, used extractive summarization technique.